2020/21 Full-time Undergraduate course

 You may satisfy the requirement for the A-level C grade by substituting a combination of alternative qualifications recognised by the University.

-Plus English, Maths and Science Grade H6 or above (Higher Level) or Grade 04 or above (Ordinary Level) if not sitting at Higher Level.
+Plus English, Maths and Science Grade H6 (Higher Level) or Grade 04 or above (Ordinary Level) if not sitting at Higher Level.

 The Scottish Highers requirement for this course is BBCCC.